page type: pages/blog-post

 What is a Ketubah

-A Rich History: From Ancient Times to Today
+From Ancient Times to Today

-Regional Artistic Traditions
+Artistic Ketubah Traditions

 The illuminated ketubot of medieval Spain featured intricate geometric patterns and vibrant colors, reflecting the sophisticated artistic culture of their time.
-Italian ketubot often included delicate floral motifs and architectural elements, while those from Islamic lands incorporated flowing calligraphy and arabesque designs.
+Italian ketubot sometimes included delicate floral motifs and architectural elements, while those from Islamic lands incorporated flowing calligraphy and arabesque designs.
 Eastern European communities created ketubot with folk art elements, often featuring the symbolic Tree of Life or protective hands.

 Modern Ketubot: Honoring Tradition While Embracing Change

-Today's couples continue this magnificent tradition while making it their own.
-Modern ketubot often include both the traditional Aramaic text and contemporary English or Hebrew texts that reflect the couple's personal commitment to equality and partnership.
-Same-sex couples have embraced the ketubah tradition, creating inclusive versions that honor both ancient wisdom and modern love.
+Today, couples continue this magnificent tradition while making it their own.
+Modern ketubot often include the traditional Aramaic text along with contemporary English or Hebrew texts that reflect the couple's personal commitment to equality and partnership.
+Inclusive versions of ketubot honor both ancient wisdom and modern love, and hang proudly on your wall as a daily reminder of the commitment you've made to each other.

 Connecting Past, Present, and Future